dkristek/Movie-Industry/Correlation/readme.md

-#Overview
+# Overview
 The Correlation notebook contains code thaht goes through some basic data exploration and exploration of trends between the variables.
 The main trend analyzed was budget vs revenue.
+Regression plots were made for budget vs revenue and vote average vs revenue.
+A correlation matrix for all of the numeric variables was created.
+The categorical columns were factorized and then a correlation matrix was created for all of the columns.